*** Black Friday Deal *** Book your full price NHS or Public Sector place before Friday 8th December and get one third off!

-Come together with other rapid diagnostic professionals from across the country to network and learn from each other’s challenges and successes of running an efficient RDC.
-This course will enable you to elevate your approach to achieve a robust and sustainable rapid diagnostic service and enhance your referral standards through improved collaboration with primary care.
-Discover how to upgrade your RDC by streamlining your pathway and improving the accessibility of your centre.
+Featuring presentation videos and accompanying slides: Discover how you can elevate your approach to achieve a robust and sustainable rapid diagnostic service and enhance your referral standards through improved collaboration with primary care.
+View the presentations and slides and find out for yourself how to upgrade your RDC by streamlining your pathway and improving the accessibility of your centre.

-Are you keen to elevate your rapid diagnostic service whilst networking with like-minded professionals?
+Are you keen to elevate your rapid diagnostic service?
 If yes, then this online course is for you.
-Book your place and learn about:
+Purchase the presentation video and slides today and you will learn about:

 Packed with examples of best practice, novel ideas and expert advice, plus benefit from: